khipukamayuq/escape_room/README.md

 not actually a lot here.
 A single riddle can be found.
 When it is found, it unlocks using a perhaps previously inspected/used item that will then open the door and end the game.

-Despite a desparate few late nights of coding to meet the deadline, I had a lot of fun with this.
-Needs a lot of cleanup, but I can see adding more here both in terms of story and puzzles and other interactivity (like, I meant to include a player inventory and the ability to take items).
+I had a lot of fun with this, though it needs a good amount of cleanup.
+I will see adding more here both in terms of story and puzzles and other interactivity (like, I meant to include a player inventory and the ability to take items).

 ### Features implemented: